-With the rise in flexible working and rapid increase in globalisation, remote working is fast becoming the norm.
+With the rise in flexible working and rapid increase in globalization, remote working is fast becoming the norm.

 And HR teams across the world are starting to face a relatively new challenge around staff – how to manage ‘agile workers’.

-“The globalisation of talent and technology frees up companies to experiment with new ways of filling critical skill gaps while staying lean.
+“The globalization of talent and technology frees up companies to experiment with new ways of filling critical skill gaps while staying lean.

 “We call this phenomenon agile talent,” the pair said.